-Appendix A-4 lists all segment/pollutant combinations included in Illinois' 2010 draft 303(d) List (submitted to USEPA on December 23, 2011) but not included on the 2012 303(d) List submission.
+Appendix A-4 lists all segment/pollutant combinations included in Illinois' 2012 303(d) List (submitted to USEPA on December 20, 2012) but not included on the 2014 303(d) List submission.

 TMDL Development and Implementation Status

 In Illinois, most TMDLs are developed by individual contractors that have been selected through a competitive bidding process.
 Illinois EPA personnel manage the contracts.
 There are three stages in the TMDL development process.